Mehul-Agrawal410/SpeakSpeare/README.md

 ## Problem Statement

-Chatbot speaking in Shakespearean language
+To make a Chatbot that speaks in Shakespearean language

 ## Project Phases